jmolivas/gatsby-casper/src/content/google-spreadsheet-manage-content.md

       credentials: JSON.parse(`${process.env.GOOGLE_SERVICE_ACCOUNT_CREDENTIALS}`),
   }
 },
 ```

-Note we are using a stringified version of the google-service-account data and then use the `GOOGLE_SERVICE_ACCOUNT_CREDENTIALS` environment variable in order to provide the data to the Gatsby site to avoid having the file deployed or committed by mistake on the repository.
+Note we are using a stringified version of the google\-service\-account data and then use the `GOOGLE_SERVICE_ACCOUNT_CREDENTIALS` environment variable in order to provide the data to the Gatsby site to avoid having the file deployed or committed by mistake on the repository.

 #### Creating the ImageSharpNode from sheet data

-We decided to make it simple by mapping previously uploaded speaker-avatar images with the field `avatar` stored on the sheet by adding code to `onCreateNode` at `gatsby-node.js` file.
+We decided to make it simple by mapping previously uploaded speaker\-avatar images with the field `avatar` stored on the sheet by adding code to `onCreateNode` at `gatsby-node.js` file\.

 ```
 if (node.internal.owner === 'gatsby-source-google-spreadsheet') {